In July 2013 we made changes to the application and assessment process for Grants for the arts in order to help us streamline our investment process.

-If you submitted your application before 1 July 2013 and need to access the old Grants for the arts funding page.
+- If you submitted your application before 1 July 2013 please refer to the information on the Grants for the arts - pre 1 July 2013 pages

 About Grants for the arts

-Our Lottery-funded Grants for the arts are for individuals, arts organisations and other people who use the arts in their work.
+Grants for the arts continues as our Lottery-funded grant for individuals, arts organisations and other people who use the arts in their work.
 They are for activities carried out over a set period and which:

 Watch this video for a brief overview of the programme